metabase/metabase/docs/permissions/notifications.md

 All accounts can:

 - Create [alerts](../questions/sharing/alerts) and [dashboard subscriptions](../dashboards/subscriptions#setting-up-a-dashboard-subscription).
-- Add other people to alerts and subscriptions that they own.
+- Add new recipients to alerts and subscriptions that they own.
 - Unsubscribe from any alert or subscription.

-When a notification creator adds other people to an alert or subscription, Metabase will display data to the new recipients using **the notification creator's [permissions](../permissions/start.md)**.
+When a notification creator adds new recipients to an alert or subscription, Metabase will display data to the recipients using **the creator's [permissions](../permissions/start.md)**.

-Non-admins cannot view notifications created by other people.
-[Admins](#admins) can view and manage notifications across Metabase.
+Non-admins can only view notifications that they've created.
+[Admins](#admins) can view and manage notifications created by any account.

 ## Sandboxed accounts